It's Not a Teacher's Job to Get 100% Student Participation

 That I’m full of crap.

 Now, I know what you’re thinking: “Tell that to my principal.
-Or, tell that to my students’ parents who think the reason their child isn’t succeeding is because of me.
-Or tell that to college admissions boards who don’t care about the process, but only about the product.”
+Or, "tell that to my students’ parents who think the reason their child isn’t succeeding is because of me."
+Or "tell that to college admissions boards who don’t care about the process, but only about the product.”

 Yeah, I hear you.
-The pressure on teachers to control outcomes is real, and there’s no point in sugar coating it.
+The pressure on teachers to control outcomes is real, and there’s no point in sugarcoating it.
 I think we need more school leaders to understand this and demonstrate their understanding by supporting their teachers and identifying strong teaching even if the student participation and success fails as a measurement for it.

-I think teachers and other educators need to keep finding ways to communicate to parents what kind of work is actually happening in the classroom, helping them see that the opportunity for success is there, and their students might not be taking advantage of it.
+Teachers and other educators need to keep finding ways to communicate to parents what kind of work is actually happening in the classroom, helping them see that the opportunity for success is there, and their students might not be taking advantage of it.
 Maybe this is a class newsletter, more regular phone calls home, or just getting better at communicating to parents, but letting them know what’s going on in your classroom and that you need their help getting their children to take advantage of opportunities.

 But if you’re a teacher, a lot of this is out of your control.
 A lot of this pressure is external, and you can only influence that so much.
 So maybe today, let’s eliminate the internal pressure.
-You work in a system that needs improvement, and will hopefully keep moving forward.
-So in the meantime, maybe you just need to release yourself of the pressure to be perfect.
+You work in a system that needs improvement and will hopefully keep moving forward.
+So in the meantime, maybe you just need to release yourself from the pressure to be perfect.

-Maybe it’s time to shut that voice up that says you are inadequate because you’re not getting 100% participation from your students, and instead be reminded that 100% participation is not your job (and not even possible), and your job is actually to use your expertise to keep giving students opportunities to succeed.
+Maybe it’s time to shut that voice up that says you are inadequate because you’re not getting 100% participation from your students and instead be reminded that 100% participation is not your job (and not even possible), and your job is actually to use your expertise to keep giving students opportunities to succeed.
 If you’re doing that, you’re doing enough.
 So rest in that, take off the burden of this pressure, and you might find you have more capacity to be a better teacher.

 Stay Connected With Trevor's Work